enumerbs/Project3-Group6/README.md

     - `etl_part4.ipynb`
     - `etl_part5.ipynb`

+## Database design

+QuickDBD (https://www.quickdatabasediagrams.com/) was used to create the database design, and generate the SQL code for creating the tables.

+Refer to the various files in the `db\schema` subfolder for details, including database Entity-Relationship diagrams as PNG files.

 ## Database creation

 This project's Flask API expects a SQLite database named `DataApi.db` to be present in the `db` repository folder.